ygorcosta/wedeploy.com/ui/src/pages/tutorials/data-web/add-config-files.md

 ###### container.json

 Every service folder must have a `container.json` file that configures the service.
-Lets add one to our Data Service in the repo we just cloned.
+Let's add one to our Data Service in the repo we just cloned.

 1. Open the `tutorial-data-web` folder in a code editor.
 2. Create a new file inside of the `data` folder and name it `container.json`.